Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 and Visual Basic .NET can be executed on the Brick.

-A program that controls Bricks and Bricklets can be written and tested on a normal PC/Mac.
+A program that controls Bricks and Bricklets can be written and tested on a normal PC or Mac.
 Afterwards the program can be transferred to the RED Brick by the press of a button and can then be executed without any changes.
 Multiple programs can be executed simultaneously.
 The execution of programs can be scheduled (execution on boot up, every hour, etc.) and monitored.